Become a Member

 When you join GO FCU, you become a shareholder – which entitles you to full voting privileges and the right to benefit from our financial services.
 As a member, you can vote for our board of directors who are elected by the members at our annual meeting.
 Plus, you can take advantage of the multitude of services that we offer.

-We are committed to insuring the safety and security of our members’ assets.
-Deposit Share Draft (checking), Savings, Share Certificates, and IRA Accounts at GO FCU are federally insured up to at least $250,000 by the National Credit Union Share Insurance Fund – which is the credit union version of the FDIC.
+We are committed to ensuring the safety and security of our members’ assets.
+Deposit Share Draft (checking), Savings, Share Certificates (certificates of deposit), and IRA Accounts at GO FCU are federally insured up to at least $250,000 by the National Credit Union Share Insurance Fund – which is the credit union version of the FDIC.
 This fund is backed by the full faith of the United States government.

-We currently serve over 18,000 members at our three branch locations.
+We currently serve over 16,000 members at our two branch locations.
 Plus, our members can access their GO FCU accounts for free online, through Touch & GO, our automated voice response system, and at over 55,000 ATMs nationwide through the Allpoint Network.

 In order to take advantage of the services offered by GO Federal Credit Union, you must be a member.